JamesALeedham/Sphinx-Autosummary-Recursion/docs/notebooks/README.md

+# Configuring Sphinx to integrate Jupyter Notebooks

+See `requirements.txt` for required libraries.

+See `conf.py` for Sphinx extensions and settings.

+See `tutorials.rst` for placement of the Notebook in a `.. toctree::` directive.

-# Running a Jupyter Notebook interactively
+# Running a Notebook interactively

-If you want to interact with live code in a Notebook (as opposed to viewing executed code in HTML documentation built by Sphinx):
+Sphinx *executes* a Notebook when it builds the HTML doc set so it's not possible for users to edit/interact with live code.
+Users can still play Jupyter Notebooks interactively by:

-1. Clone the repo and install additional dependencies:
+1. Cloning the repo and installing required dependencies:

-   pip install -r requirements.txt
+   `pip install -r requirements.txt`

-2. Navigate to the ``docs/notebooks`` directory.
+2. Navigating to the `docs/notebooks` directory.
-3. Convert the Notebook you want to run from ``.py`` to ``.ipynb``, for example:

-4. Run that Notebook:
+4. Running the required Notebook:

-jupyter-notebook notebooks/<name-of-notebook>
+   `jupyter-notebook <name-of-notebook>.ipynb`

-# Creating a new Jupyter Notebook
+# Creating a new Notebook

 You can either create a Notebook as a regular Python ``.py`` file, or using the proprietary Jupyter ``.ipynb`` format.